Whether you’re starting or expanding your business, there will probably come

 you’ll need to perfect your pitch.
 Before someone invests or loans money to

-your business, they need to know the important facts about your business.
+your business, they need to know the.

 Your pitch not only showcases your business idea but also your financial